 MCESD needs to boost its public image.
 The media is only interested in MCESD when there is some form of national dispute and this has led to the perception that MCESD is a 'talking shop' and that nothing ever gets done at MCESD.
 Although it is true that at times there are protracted discussions that frequently lead to no solutions, a lot of good comes out of MCESD and its role as a forum for social dialogue is overshadowed by public perception that social partners never agree on anything, and that MCESD, through such procrastination, hinders government from taking decisions.
+The oil price crisis is a case in point.
+When MCESD members were presented with the situation about oil process at the eleventh hour before the national budget, members still participated ina healthy debate and also managed to offer an alternative to the ones that were being proposed by the government, as being the one that would have the least negative repercussions.
+The alternative was, in fact, implemented.

 MCESD needs to live up to its role, and to be more effective by setting deadlines where necessary to present its recommendations to government.
-MCESD can also generate its own reports, consisting of its members positions papers on specific issues, and release such reports to the media where necessary.
+MCESD can also generate its own reports, consisting of its members' positions papers on specific issues, and release such reports to the media where necessary.